 A number of files containing preconfigured transformations and default parameters for certain projections are bundled with the PROJ distribution.
-Init files contains preconfigured proj-strings for various coordinate reference systems and the defaults file contains default values for parameters of select projections.
+Init files contain preconfigured proj-strings for various coordinate reference systems and the defaults file contains default values for parameters of select projections.

 A proj installation includes a SQLite database of transformation information that must be accessible for the library to work properly.
 The library will print an error if the database can’t be found.

 Grid files are important for shifting and transforming between datums.